webgriffe/SyliusItalianInvoiceableOrderPlugin/UPGRADE.md

 - The route `@WebgriffeSyliusTableRateShippingPlugin/Resources/config/admin_routing.yml` has been renamed to `@WebgriffeSyliusTableRateShippingPlugin/config/routes/admin.yaml`.
 - The route `webgriffe_sylius_table_rate_shipping_plugin_shop` has been removed as it was unnecessary
 - The migrations are now stored inside the plugin in `src/Migrations`.
 These should be idempotent, so if the changes made by these migrations are already present, they will do nothing.
+- Important template changes:
+  - Template `@WebgriffeSyliusItalianInvoiceableOrderPlugin/Common/_invoiceableAddressInfo.html.twig` has been renamed to `@WebgriffeSyliusItalianInvoiceableOrderPlugin/shared/address/billingAddressInfo.html.twig`
+  - Template `@WebgriffeSyliusItalianInvoiceableOrderPlugin/Checkout/Address/_addressBookSelectInvoiceableDataAttributes.html.twig` has been removed as Sylius 2 uses UI component for this, so you can remove this template as it is no longer needed.
+If you have customized this template, you can move the customizations to the new UI component.
+If you are using the [Sylius Legacy Bundle](https://github.com/Sylius/LegacyShopBridgePlugin) you can still use this template, here is the latest implemenation:
+    ```twig
+    data-billing-recipient-type="{{ address.billingRecipientType }}"
+    data-tax-code="{{ address.taxCode }}"
+    data-vat-number="{{ address.vatNumber }}"
+    data-sdi-code="{{ address.sdiCode }}"
+    data-pec-address="{{ address.pecAddress }}"
+    ```

 ## Upgrade from version v1.x to v2.x